sveltejs/language-tools/README.md

 #### [`svelte-language-server`](packages/language-server)

-The VSCode language server for Svelte.
+The language server for Svelte.
 Built from [UnwrittenFun/svelte-language-server](https://github.com/UnwrittenFun/svelte-language-server) to become the official language server for the language.

 #### [`svelte-vscode`](packages/svelte-vscode)